 Employer's contributions: All employers of private and public sector pay on behalf of their employees 31% of gross wages and salaries to pension social insurance, sickness and maternity social insurance, unemployment social insurance, health insurance, employment injuries and occupational diseases social insurance.
-Since January 1st 2018, social insurance contribution floors have been introduced, meaning that employers have to pay social insurance contributions not lower than from MMS for those employees whose monthly salaries are below the MMS.

-Contributions for self-employed: Since 2009 self-employed persons, with the exception of the persons engaged in individual activities under business certificates, pay social insurance contributions for the basic and additional pension part as well as sickness and maternity social insurance (insured only to receive maternity leave benefit, paternity leave benefit and childcare benefit).
-48 Social insurance contributions had to be paid on income from sports, performing or authorship/copyright agreements (until 2009 were only taxed by PIT).
-In 2011 the owners of the individual enterprises and 'real members' of agricultural communities were not subject to sickness and maternity social insurance contributions.
+Contributions for self-employed: Since 2009 self-employed persons, with the exception of the persons engaged in individual activities under business certificates, pay social insurance contributions for the basic and additional pension part as well as sickness and maternity social insurance (insured only to receive maternity leave benefit, paternity leave benefit and maternity (paternity) benefit).
+Social insurance contributions have to be paid on income from sports, performing or authorship/copyright agreements (until 2009 were only taxed by PIT).
+In 2011 the owners of the individual enterprises and 'real members' of agricultural communities are not subject to sickness and maternity social insurance contributions.
 On behalf of certain individual groups government pays contributions (so called credited contributions) for all kinds of social insurance (see section 2.5.3).
-Since 1st January, 2017 the owners of individuals enterprises, 'real members' of agricultural communities, a family-type guardianship institution, persons engaged in individual agricultural activities, members of small communities pay social insurance contributions for the basic and additional pension part as well as sickness and maternity social insurance (insured only to receive maternity leave benefit, paternity leave benefit and childcare) benefit).
-Since 1st January 2017 the owners of individual enterprises, 'real members' of agricultural communities and members of small communities also pay social insurance contributions for unemployment benefits.
+No major changes in 2012-2016.

 Self-employed persons engaged in individual activities under business certificates compulsory pay social insurance contributions for the basic pension part.
 The contribution is equal to 50% of the state basic pension.
-Since 1st January, self-employed persons engaged in individual activities under business certificates pay social insurance contributions based on MMS.